KTZgraph/sarenka/README.md

 #### Planned features

  - Rewrite documentation in English (end of 2021)
- - trello/ github insead Jira
+ - trello/ github instead of Jira
  - Cover 100% code by tests
  - typing backend
  - document all functions and class